parkaneric/SAF-Specification-Safety-and-Security-Pillar/viewpoints/Safety-Libraries-Viewpoint.md

 ![Exemplary Safety Libraries](../diagrams/SCV07a_SafetyLibraries.svg)
 ## Purpose
 The Safety Library Viewpoint
+* enables the usage of safety model libraries in the system model
 * documents all used (external) model libraries which are applied in the model in order to analyse and document aspects of system safety
 * documents the reason why the safety model library is used to address the norm / standard.
 ## Applicability